ranmyfriend/Daily-Haskell/README.md

 Want to declare some variable in GHCI:

 let a = 5 that's it.
 Haskell will give you this variable whenever you ask.
 Simply start using an as variable for future usage.

+**List comprehensions**

+Sequences are fine, but sometimes you need more expressive power.
+A list comprehension is a high level notation for specifying the computation of a list.
+It is inspired by the mathematical notation for set comprehension.

+Let's look at a simple examples of list comprehension:

+[3*x | x <- [1..10]]

+As you can see, to the left of the bar | we have an expression that is computed for every element of the list to the right.
+The parameter in the expression is specified using the left arrow <-

 **Reference**